-History, nature and gastronomy on the enchanting coast of Marina di Pulsano
+History, nature and gastronomy on an enchanting coast

-In the picturesque historical centre there are many historical structures that describe its past: the Sanctuary of Santa Maria la Nova, where it is possible to admire the chapel dedicated to San Trifone; the Palace of Culture, an eighteenth-century building that hosts many paintings by Giuseppe Bianco; the enchanting Torre dell'Orologio with its botanical garden.
-The tourists cannot miss a visit to the Castello De Falconibus, developed on three levels with five defensive towers (each one with a different base and dimension), and to the Museum of the farming art, with more than 500 prehistoric and medieval findings and from the Risorgimento.
+In the picturesque historical centre there are many historical structures that tell this town's story: the Sanctuary of Santa Maria la Nova, where it is possible to admire the chapel dedicated to San Trifone; the Palace of Culture, an eighteenth-century building that hosts many paintings by Giuseppe Bianco; the enchanting Torre dell'Orologio (clock tower) with its botanical garden.
+The tourists cannot miss a visit to De Falconibus Castle, developed on three levels with five defensive towers (each one with a different base and dimension), and to the Museum of the farming art, with more than 500 prehistoric and medieval findings and some from the Risorgimento.